foundriesio/docs/source/reference-manual/security/secure-boot-uefi.rst

 An easy way to do this, as QEMU includes PXE support, is to run the application standalone in the UEFI environment.

 In the snippet below, QEMU fetches `LockDown.efi` from the `/tmp` directory using its PXE capabilities.
+Note that **OVMF** boots directly in **Setup Mode**, so it does not require initialization for this mode.
+This is in accordance with what is described in section 32.3, `Creating Trust Relationships`_, of the UEFI specification.

 .. prompt::